exercism/v3/languages/python/exercises/concept/conditionals/.docs/after.md

 In this example we see that the `if` condition evaluates to `False` so the statement in the `else` block is executed.

-A real world analogy to `if/else` statment is like this.
+A real world analogy to `if/else` statement is like this.
 If its sunny outside, then go to park.
 Otherwise read a book.

 ## The elif clause